Bdo1112/gi-log/README.md

 > Your context.
 Everywhere.

 AI sessions start cold.
-You re-explain your stack, re-describe past decisions, and re-solve problems you've already solved. gi-log gives your AI persistent, portable context that carries across sessions.
+You re-explain your stack, re-describe past decisions, and re-solve problems you've already solved. gi-log gives your AI persistent, portable context that carries follows you across sessions, models, and tools.

 When context matters again, gi-log brings it back.